stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

                   property: api_private_key
        ```

-        1. Now open up the tenant path in vault and add a secret named [app-name]-ssh-creds.
+        1. Now open up the tenant path in Vault and add a secret named [app-name]-ssh-creds.
 Add a key api_private_key.
-The value should have a private ssh key that has access to your application repository as well as you apps-gitops repository.
+The value should have a private ssh key that has access to your application repository as well as you `apps-gitops-config` repository.
-        1. Assuming you have already set up the apps-gitops repository, you should be able to see the secret deployed to your tenant's build namespace.
+        1. Assuming you have already set up the `apps-gitops-config` repository, you should be able to see the secret deployed to your tenant's build namespace.

 * `[app-name]-git-webhook-creds`
     * _Purpose_: Used in the Repository CR. pipeline-as-code needs this to verify the webhook payload set
     * _Owner_: Developer owns this secret
     * _Location_: In build namespace of the tenant through `apps-gitops` repository
     * _Deployment Process_: Follow the below mentioned steps for deploying the secret:
-        1. Navigate to your apps-gitops repository
+        1. Navigate to your `apps-gitops-config` repository
         1. Open up the tenant for which you want to deploy this secret.
         1. Now navigate to the folder which bears the name of the application for which you want to run the pipelines.
         1. Open the build folder.